- CLUSTER FLY BIOLOGY

-If using a pump sprayer, mix 1 oz per gallon of water when using a standard PUMP SPRAYER to treat the home.
+If using a pump sprayer, mix 1 oz per gallon of water in a standard PUMP SPRAYER to treat the home.
 Use 1 gallon of mixed product per 500-750 sq/ft and renew as needed; once a month will usually be enough to keep them off the home.
 But for most people, the hose end sprayer will be better as it will allow you to apply a lot more product faster and this is usually needed for this fly.